sqz-xy/gad-sdk/docs_sphinx/source/longform/cov.rst

 Covariance
 **********
-All aiding provided to the INS must come with a (co)variance estimate.
+All aiding data provided to the INS must come with a (co)variance estimate.
 This gives the Kalman Filter some indication of the estimated accuracy of the data being provided, which it can then use to decide whether to use the data, and if so, how strongly the data should be weighted.

 The information contained within a covariance matrix can be separated into two parts.

-First, the diagonal matrix elements gives estimations of the error along each axis.
+First, the diagonal matrix elements give estimations of the accuracy along each axis.
 This is known as the variance.

-Second, the off-diagonal matrix elements gives estimations of any correlations in errors between the different axes.
+Second, the off-diagonal matrix elements give estimations of any correlations in the accuracies between the different axes.
 This is known as the covariance.
-It’s quite rare in positioning for one axis to influence another, but it can happen.
+It’s quite rare for the accuracy of one axis to influence another, but it can happen.

 For the most part, however, we can assume that the errors for X, Y and Z are independent of each other.
 Assuming also that these values are the same, the very simplest covariance matrix might look like this: